Members and friends are invited to study these policies and provide advice on improvements and additions.

 EFN agrees that sustainable populations of native animals dependent on dead wood are an asset.
 But EFN considers that value of biodiversity and the overall health of the system we rely on is not accurately indicated by the current economic measures.
 It also believes that we have an obligation to not eliminate native populations from the land, and that we must design profitable farming methods around our remnant biodiversity.
 This contrasts with allowing biodiversity space only if it can give measurable benefits, such as adding to our profitability.

 Keeping wood unburnt also stores carbon in a solid form, with benefits for our budget of greenhouse gas emissions.
-So, we suggest that farmers:
+So:

 - Wherever possible, avoid "cleaning up" dead wood.
 This includes solid logs, hollow logs, standing dead trees and fallen branches.